Nightbringer.seNightbringer.se

 Trials of the Shield#

 The shield’s sanctity was absolute.
 Anyone other than Galahad who attempted to bear it was doomed.
-King Bagdemagus, for example, tried to claim the shield, carrying it only two miles from the hermitage, before being struck down and gravely wounded by a mysterious White Knight – a guardian angel appointed to protect the relic until its rightful owner arrived.
+One of the most famous examples is King Bagdemagus, who removed the shield from its resting place and carried it away from the hermitage where it was kept.
+After only a short distance he was struck down and gravely wounded by a mysterious White Knight, often interpreted as an angelic guardian of the relic.

 The shield was more than a weapon: it was a test of moral and spiritual purity, an emblem of divine selection, and a measure of a knight’s destiny.
 Le Morte d’Arthur describes it clearly: